 - After 10 minutes lift the steam release handle and when the float valve falls down, open the lid.

 - The rice would have formed a few lumps in some places.
-So break these lumps with a spoon.
-No need to break all the lumps.
-Just mash a few.
+So break most of these lumps with a spoon.

 - Add vanilla extract, ground cinnamon and ground nutmeg.